Last Refuge (Legends of Tomorrow): Production

-The episode stars Arthur Darvill, Caity Lotz, Wentworth Miller, Dominic Purcell, Victor Garber, Franz Drameh, and Ciara Renée as Rip Hunter, Sara Lance, Leonard Snart, Mick Rory, Ray Palmer, Martin Stein, Jefferson "Jax" Jackson, and Kendra Saunders, respectively.
+The episode stars Arthur Darvill, Caity Lotz, Wentworth Miller, Dominic Purcell, Brandon Routh, Victor Garber, Franz Drameh, and Ciara Renée as Rip Hunter, Sara Lance, Leonard Snart, Mick Rory, Ray Palmer, Martin Stein, Jefferson "Jax" Jackson, and Kendra Saunders, respectively.
+While Mitchell Kumman and Aiden Longworth appeared as younger versions of Mick and Rip, the younger Sara and Ray were also portrayed by Lotz and Routh.
 Faye Kingslee guest stars as the episode's villain, The Pilgrim.
-Paul Blackthorne makes a guest appearance as his Arrow character Quentin Lance.
+Arrow, Legends of Tomorrows parent series, star Paul Blackthorne made a guest appearance Quentin Lance.
+Celia Imrie and Eli Goree appeared as Rip's mother Mary Xavier and Jax's father, James Jackson, respectively.

-Mitchell Kumman and Aiden Longworth appeared as younger versions of Mick and Rip.
-The young Sara was also portrayed by Lotz.
-Eli Goree appeared as Jax's father, James Jackson.

 Release

 "Last Refuge" first aired on The CW on April 21, 2016.
-The episode was viewed by an audience of 1.78 million viewers down around 200 thousand from the previous episode, "The Magnificent Eight".
+The episode was viewed by an audience of 1.78 million viewers with a 0.6/2 percent share of adults 18–49.
+It was the lowest viewed broadcast in its timeslot, behind The Big Bang Theory, Grey's Anatomy, Bones, and Strong.
+Additionally, it was the second least viewed on both The CW and the night overall, ahead of The 100.
+"Last Refuge" was down around 200 thousand from the previous episode, "The Magnificent Eight".
 The episode was viewed around four thousand less than the following episode, "Leviathan".
-When accounting for seven-day DVR viewership, the episode was seen by 3 million viewers.
-"Last Refuge" was the second lowest viewed episode of the season overall.
+When accounting for seven-day DVR viewership, "Last Refuge" episode was seen by 3 million viewers.
+It was the second lowest viewed episode of the season overall, ahead of "River of Time".